21 Computer Science (CS) CV Examples For 2025

 • For an employer who’s already dealing with a busy day, sending a generic CV is not even an option.

-• If you’re looking to secure sought-after jobs like software engineer or data scientist, then focus on achievements more than your daily responsibilities.
+• If you’re looking to secure in-demand jobs like software engineer or data scientist, then focus on achievements more than your daily duties.
 These can include demonstrating financial impacts through technology or automating tasks to save time.

-• Here’s an example: “Used AWS for building 3 Android applications which helped the company expand its customer base by 28%.
+• Here’s an example: “Used AWS to build 3 Android applications which helped the company expand its customer base by 28%.

 How to Write a Computer Science CV